eminbayrak/csrf-nodejs/README.md

-Certainly!
-Below is a detailed `README.md` file for your Node.js application.
-This file includes instructions for setting up and running the project, as well as an overview of the project structure and key dependencies.

----

 # Node.js Express Application

 This is a Node.js application built with Express, using TypeScript for type safety, and Docker for containerization.
 The application includes CSRF protection and session management.